Agenda for Digital Event

 - 2:30 & 2:45 PM - Supplier Diversity and Inclusion - Targeted Discussions, faciliated by Dr. Janice Greene, President and CEO, WBEC - Pacific

 - 2:30 PM - Rebranding Procurement, facilitated by Julia Braun, Sr. Director, Procurement, AP & Travel, Smartsheet

 - 2:45 PM - Why Education Never Goes Out of Style, facilitated by Dawn Tiura, President and CEO, Sourcing Industry Group (SIG)

-In today’s discussion we will explore how we are driving transformation in our new remote settings, stories to share with you, what you need to be doing to ensure total success and who needs to own this function for your team and stakeholder buy-in.
+In this discussion we will explore how to successfully drive transformation in our new remote settings, we will share stories and strategies for what you need to be doing to ensure total success and who needs to own this function for your team and stakeholder buy-in.
 Come ready to learn and ask questions as Jeff Amsel, CPO, BCBS takes us through the most critical layers of a successful transformational journey.